SageJacob/AutonomousRover/README.md

 # ADIONA - Autonomous Rover

-## Overview

-Our project involves the creation of an autonomous rover that will be ejected from a rocket built by UCF students in various Senior Design groups.

-UCF seniors spend two semesters working with their peers and advisors to create many different types of projects.
-Some of these projects are multi-disciplinary, including ours.
-Our project includes one mechanical engineering student, one computer engineering student, and four computer science students.
-These fields of study are all necessary for our the design, build, and programming of our project

-## What Are We Making

-Our team is building a rover payload that will be held in a rocket to be deployed in the FAR 1030-5R competition.
-This requires our team to additionally build a sled and a canister that will contain our rover.

-Our rover will be required to use our own on-board power in order to function, have the the ability to withstand 8 G’s of force and heat from the rocket’s ejection event, and include a parachute attachment for use during deployment.
-Once it lands, it will need to locate the launch pad and return to it while displaying live video.

 ## Clips

 Here are clips from the software team as well as those responsible for it.